 At the end of each school year Class Teachers meet to share and pass on essential information and records about children with SEND.
 If a child with SEND leaves the school, records are passed on to the receiving primary or secondary school and meetings may be held prior to transfer.
-Similarly, information is sought from previous schools (where possible) and from parents / carers for new children joining Queensway School.
+Similarly, information is sought from previous schools (where possible) for new children joining Queensway School.